guitrain/terraform-training-intermediate/labs/lab02-modules/exercises/exercise2/README.md

    * Then run 'terraform apply --auto-approve'

    ```
-   NOTE: Solutions can be found in the 'solutions' directory if help is needed
+   NOTE: Solutions to these exercises can be found in the 'solutions' directory if help is needed
    ```

 2. Demonstrate how different module versions can be references and why that is important